syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Word-document.md

 //Opens an existing document.
 using (WordDocument document = new WordDocument("Sample.docx", FormatType.Docx))
 {
-    //Update the word count in the document. document.UpdateWordCount(true);
+    //Update the page count along with word count in the document. document.UpdateWordCount(true);
     //Get the page count in the document. int pageCount = document.BuiltinDocumentProperties.PageCount;